Advisory Committees

 Market Regulation Committee

 The Market Regulation Committee is composed of industry and non-industry representatives.
 The committee advises FINRA on market regulation and trading issues.
-The committee provides input and perspective on proposed rule changes and other initiatives relating to quotations, executions, equity trade reporting, short sales and trading practices.
-Committee members also provide input on the administration of various FINRA market regulation and trade reporting systems, such as the Trade Reporting Facilities and the Alternative Display Facility, as well as national market system plans.
+The committee provides input and perspective on proposed rule changes and other initiatives relating to quotations, executions, trade reporting, short sales and trading practices.
+Committee members also provide input on the administration of various FINRA market regulation and trade reporting systems, such as the Trade Reporting and Compliance engine (Trace), the Trade Reporting Facilities, as well as national market system plans, such as the Consolidated Audit Trail (CAT) Plan.
 Committee members may also serve on FINRA hearing panels that hear issues related to market regulation and trading.

 Committee Members: